 Make your own from scrap paper or buy a fancy nature journal and record the treasures you find in nature.
 You could leaf print in it, sketch things that interest you in nature, record species of wildlife you have spotted or write creatively in it, the list is endless.

 You’ll have a beautiful record of all your walks and time spent in nature.

 10. Go bird watching

-You can do this anywhere, your garden, the coast or an open field.
+You can do this anywhere, in your garden, on the coast or in an open field.
 They all work great and if you mix it up you’ll spot a variety of species of birds.
 All you need is patience, some binoculars and a decent bird watching guide if you would like one.
 Take a notebook to make a note of birds you have seen, a description of ones you would like to research or just sketch them.
 Take some time to appreciate the peace and tranquillity of bird watching.